swissmanu/mse-paper-rxjs-debugger/content/content.md

 ### Study Execution

 At the start of a test session, we provided each participant with a ZIP file^[https://github.com/swissmanu/mse-pa2-usability-test] containing the *Problem 2* web application by Alabor et al. and the packaged version of the debugger extension prototype^[https://github.com/swissmanu/mse-pa2-spike-vscode] for vscode.
-While the subject prepared their development environment, we started the video and audio recording with their consent.
+While the subject prepared their development environment, we started the video, screen, and audio recording with their consent.
 Further, we gave a short introduction to the code base they just received.

 Once the participants had everything set up, they worked for 25 minutes finding and solving any bugs in the provided web application.
 We took care to repeatedly remind a participant not vocalizing their thoughts.